Coenraad de Buys: Death

 By 1818 Coenraad moved northwards to the present province of Limpopo, now trading with the Sotho-Tswana and perhaps the Portuguese near Mozambique.
 He left behind an enormous number of descendants of mixed origin, later called the Buys Bastaards, who formed a distinctive community.

 In 1820 Coenraad decided to move north down the Madikwe (Marico) River into the Limpopo valley.
 The Tsonga and Afro-Portuguese in the valley could supply him with gunpowder in exchange for ivory.
 He settled above the tsetse-fly and malarial belt in the Tswapong Hills east of Palapye, in present-day eastern Botswana.

 During the trip Elizabeth contracted yellow fever and died where they had settled.
-An already old, and for long unwell Coenraad was distressed.
-He undertook a last journey to Mozambique and asked his sons and their families to wait for him at the border, the Limpopo river.
+In his elderly age, and unwell for many years, Coenraad was distressed.
+He undertook a last journey to Mozambique and asked his sons and their families to wait for him at the border on the Limpopo river.
 He never returned.

 It is believed that he died shortly after this.
-Coenraad's remains were never found and, although there were rumours that he intended traveling to the Portuguese East Coast, no proof was ever found of him ever arriving there.
+Coenraad's remains were never found, and although there were rumours that he intended to travel to the Portuguese East Coast, no proof was ever found of him ever arriving there.